Holy Family Catholic Primary and Nursery School

 Your child may also be entitled to Pupil Premium Funding if they:

-- have a parent in the armed force.
+• have a parent in the armed forces.

 How can Children benefit from Pupil Premium funding?